99x-incubator/engineering-excellence-framework/README.md

   - `App.css` — styles
 - `package.json` — scripts and dependencies

-What we changed in this fork

-- Added practice pages for many engineering practices and linked them from the main site.
-- Replaced lifecycle cards with an illustrative `framework.jpg`.
-- Added interactive UI polish (particle hover effects, ripple on clicks, hue accent animation).
-- Converted dozens of practice entries into anchor links that point to `public/practices/*.html` files.

-How the practice pages are organized
+## How the practice pages are organized

 Each page in `public/practices/` is a simple, self-contained HTML document that includes: